linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

    :inline-contents: True
    :level: 2

-   * No need to synchronize to access the data
+   * No need to synchronization to access the data

    * No contention, no performance impact